 The Head of State of the Republic of Sri Lanka is the President.
 The President is also the Head of the Executive, the Head of the Government, and the Commander in Chief of the Armed Forces.

-The President is elected by the people and holds office for a period of six years.
+The President is elected by the people and holds office for a period of five years.
 The President has the right to attend, address and send messages to Parliament at any time.
 The President is also entitled to all the privileges, immunities and powers of a Member of Parliament other than the right to vote, and shall not be liable for any breach of the privileges of Parliament, or of its Members.

 The President is the Head of the Cabinet of Ministers, presides at meeting of the Cabinet and appoints the Prime Minister from among the members elected to Parliament.